Assuta Medical Center: History

 Assuta is one of seven Israeli hospitals that received accreditation from the Joint Commission International, an organization that sets safety standards for medical care.

-Assuta Hospital's IVF clinic is a world leader, performing 7,000 cycles a year.
+Assuta Hospital's IVF clinic performs 7,000 cycles a year.
 In 2002, the journal Human Reproduction Update reported that 1,657 IVF procedures per million people per year were performed in Israel, compared with 899 in Iceland, which was second in line.
 At Assuta's fertility center, a lab houses 25 incubators and 60,000 frozen embryos stored in liquid nitrogen.
 While the procedure is state-paid at public hospitals, Assuta patients are charged a co-payment of approximately $150.

 In 2011, Assuta won the tender for building a new medical center in Ashdod.
 Assuta operates four hospitals and four outpatient medical centers in Israel.
 Assuta services in Ashdod will include the operation of an emergency room in a sheltered structure protected from missile attacks, an internal medicine ward, a geriatrics ward, a pediatrics ward, a cardiology center, and oncology institute and a dialysis institute.
 The wards will have a total of 105 beds with another 100 beds for brief hospitalizations.

+In September 2022, a woman at Assuta Medical Center, while in her 30th week of pregnancy, was informed through genetic testing that the fetus she was carrying was not biologically related to her or her husband.
+Following this discovery, the Israeli Ministry of Health intervened and immediately began an investigation.
+A committee, led by Professor Ami Fishman, was formed to identify the biological parents of the fetus.
+The hospital was ordered to cease taking on new IVF patients to prevent similar occurrences until the investigation was complete.
+Following a protracted legal case, on November 24, 2024, the Family Court in Rishon LeZion made a final ruling that the two-year-old child, who had been raised by the non-biological parents since birth, should be transferred to her biological parents.